microsoft/MixedRealityToolkit-Unity/Documentation/MixedRealityConfigurationGuide.md

 For example, converting the single dual axis input event from a DPad in to the 4 corresponding "Dpad Up" / "DPad Down" / "Dpad Left" / "Dpad Right" actions (as shown in the image below).

-> This could also be done i your own code, but seeing as this was a very common patter, the framework provides a mechanism to do this "out of the box"
+> This could also be done in your own code.
+However, seeing as this was a very common pattern, the framework provides a mechanism to do this "out of the box"

 Input action Rules can be configured for any of the available input axis.
 However, input actions from one axis type can be translated to another input action of the same axis type.
 You can map a dual axis action to another dual axis action, but not to a digital or none action.